Balanced0/Code-In-Place-Final-Project/README.md

 # Simple Platformer Game

-This is a simple platformer game created for the Code in Place Final Project using Python and Tkinter Canvas.
+This is a simple platformer game created for the Code in Place Final Project using Python and the graphics.py library.

 ## Game Features